-Minimum depth: 1.2m Minimum width: 4.0m external width or 30% of frontage which ever is the greater.
+Minimum depth : 1.2m Minimum width : 4.0m external width or 30% of frontage; which ever is the greater.
 For lots less than 300m2, minimum balcony width is equal to 30% of the frontage of the home.
+Refer to Memorandum of Common Provisions for height limitation.